TrishaMaeMiranda/Tiles-and-Mines/README.md

 Mechanics 1: Understand the principles behind Tiles and Mines.
 Each Tiles and Mines game starts out with a grid of unmarked squares.
+Mechanics 2: Use the mouse's left and right buttons.
+The mouse is the only tool that you'll need to play Tiles and Mines.
+The left mouse button is used to click squares that don't contain mines, while the right mouse button is used to flag squares that contain mines.
+-On higher difficulties, you'll need to mark squares that you suspect contain mines until you can verify that they do contain mines.